Lovell Chen: 2013-2018 Bendigo Soldiers' Memorial Institute (architecture, conservation)

 Original architect: George Dawson Garvin, constructed 1921.

 Conservation works to Bendigo's war memorial, home to a museum and the local club rooms of the RSL), plus a new pavilion/extension to the rear - viewed in the round in a parkland setting.
 The two-level pavilion is a contemporary, weathering steel-clad interpretation of an arcaded loggia.
 Certified Passive House, the extension has AA-standard gallery space at its heart.
 First government building in Australia constructed to Passive House standard.

 2014-2016 Wade Institute of Entrepreneurship (architecture)

 In the grounds of Ormond College, the University of Melbourne.
 An L-shaped teaching building designed using Passive House principles, constructed on the site of tennis courts, which have been 'raised' to form the roof of the new structure.
 Realised in collaboration with industrial design group Design Sense and irwinconsult engineer Phil Gardner.
 Flexible open spaces lie between the monolithic exposed floor and roof slabs, the latter seemingly floating on minimal steel-cage columns.
-One of a series of Lovell Chen projects at Ormond College.